-The Head of Security Governance Risk and Compliance (SGRC) is a leadership role and the main purpose of the job is to take responsibility for leading the strategic planning and delivery of the cross-University approach for the governance and management of information security risk and compliance in support of the University’s strategic and operational objectives, legislative requirements and industry-accepted good practice.
+The Head of Security Governance Risk and Compliance (SGRC) is a leadership role.
+The main purpose of the job is to take responsibility for leading the strategic planning and delivery of the cross-University approach for the governance and management of information security risk and compliance in support of the University’s strategic and operational objectives, legislative requirements and industry-accepted good practice.
 The SGRC function is a core activity in, and crucial to the success of, the central Information Security team’s service which is of key strategic importance to the University.
 The role requires extensive experience and specialist expertise in information security governance, risk and compliance in order to lead the University’s approach to managing information security risk and compliance, and to provide strategic level advice.

 As part of the management team of the University’s central information security service team, the Head of SGRC contributes towards the strategic planning for managing information security across the institution; defines, leads, assesses and is accountable for the quality of the University’s information security governance and risk services; and leads a team of SGRC specialists to support teaching, research and the administration of the University.